postmannen/steward/scripts/steward/create-docker-compose-files/README.md

 ## docker-compose

- Create a directory where you want your docker compose files, and enter that directory
+Create a directory where you want your docker compose files, and enter that directory.

 Clone the steward repository:

 ```bash
 mkdir my_dir